Skip to main content

 Step 2: Complete your application

-Once you're logged in, follow the links on the main homepage to the Arts & Culture PB application.
+Once you're logged in, follow the links on the main homepage to the PB you want to apply for (either Locality or Youth).

-Next to the section showing the phases of the funding (which step of the process we're currently in), you'll see a blue box on the right of the screen called "Submit a project application".
+Next to the section showing the phases of the funding (which step of the process we're currently in), you'll see a blue box on the right of the screen called "Submit an application".
 Clicking this box opens the application page.

 There are a maximum of 12 questions to complete in the new application form:

-1. Select the fund (Arts & Culture) you are applying to from the drop-down Heading list by clicking on the arrow.
+1. Select the fund (Locality PB or Youth PB) you are applying to from the drop-down Heading list by clicking on the arrow.
+You must also select which locality (which part of North Ayrshire) you are submitting your application for.

 2. Input the title of your application - this can be the project name, or the name of the organisation applying